-Dr. Brooke R. Seckel – Treating Those Seeking Chemical Peels in Boston
+Dr. Brooke R. Seckel

 The benefits of light or superficial chemical peels are:

 Superficial or light glycolic acid, lactic acid or salicylic acid face peels can be done by a trained nurse, PA or medical aesthetician in a medical spa which is supervised by a physician.
-Deep phenol or TCA should only be done by a physician in a proper surgical environment.
+Deep phenol or TCA should only be performed by a physician in a proper surgical environment.

 Your face may be pink after a superficial lactic acid, glycolic acid, or salicylic acid peel.
 Over the next 24-48 hours you may notice some peeling or flaking of dry, aged damaged skin.
 You should be able to apply makeup right after most superficial chemical peels.